Therapeutic Grounding Techniques For Anxiety Management And Overall Mental Health

 Get support

-Grounding techniques can be helpful to relieve feelings of anxiety or fear, but they may not be a suitable replacement for the support of a mental health professional.
+Grounding techniques can help relieve feelings of anxiety or fear, but they may not be a suitable replacement for the support of a mental health professional.
 A therapist or other provider can help you get to the root of how you’re feeling.
 Once you understand why you feel anxious, you can develop a toolbox of healthy coping skills.
 If you’re using grounding techniques to work through symptoms of PTSD, a therapist may be able to introduce other strategies such as an adapted imaginal exposure approach, for example, to help relieve some of your symptoms.

-Where to find mental health support
+Where to find mental health support for managing various emotions

 If you’re interested in seeking mental health support, you can start by connecting with a licensed professional.
 The APA offers a list of registered therapists on its website.
 Still, not everyone is interested in working in person with a local therapist and for someone experiencing anxiety, the thought of leaving their comfort zone to attend therapy may be unappealing.

-Benefits of online therapy
+Benefits of online therapy in improving mental health

 One option to remedy this is online therapy.
 Since all it requires is a device and an internet connection, online therapy may be preferable since it can be completed from almost anywhere, allowing you to meet with your therapist from the comfort of your own home.
 Working with an online therapist, you can learn grounding techniques and other coping skills through phone calls, video chats, or in-app messaging.